caiocmb7/portfolio/README.md

 - Exploratory Data Analysis (EDA) via SweetViz and Pandas.

-- Data clustering using K-Means and DBSCAN.
+- Data clustering using K-Means and DBSCAN to create player profiles and to recognize patterns based on the dataset.

 - Creation of Machine Learning models for predicting World Cup matches.